Hobart

 Hobart features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 50.3% of all households, including 13.0% couples with children, 29.8% couples without children, and 6.4% single parent families.
-Non-family households account for 49.7%, with lone person households at 37.4% and group households comprising 12.3%.
-The median household size is 2.1 people, smaller than the Greater Hobart average of 2.4.
+Family households account for 50.3% of all households, including 13.0% couples with children, 29.8% couples without children, and 6.4% single parent families.
+Non-family households constitute the remaining 49.7%, with lone person households at 37.4% and group households comprising 12.3%.
+The median household size is 2.1 people, which is smaller than the Greater Hobart average of 2.4 people.

 Frequently Asked Questions - Households